mendix/docs/content/web-modeler/navigation.md

 {{% alert type="info" %}}

-In the Web Modeler, you are viewing and editing a Responsive type of the navigation profile, while there are more types of profiles in the Desktop Modeler.
-For more information on profiles in the Desktop Modeler, see section [2 Profiles](/refguide/navigation#profiles) in *Navigation in Mendix 7.4 & Above* in the *Desktop Modeler* category.
+In Studio, you are viewing and editing a Responsive type of the navigation profile, while there are more types of profiles in Studio Pro.
+For more information on profiles in Studio Pro, see section [2 Profiles](/refguide/navigation#profiles) in *Navigation in Mendix 7.4 & Above* in the *Mendix Studio Pro Guide*.

 {{% /alert %}}